The Cool Kids (TV series): Casting

 Alongside the announcement of the pilot's director, it was confirmed that Vicki Lawrence, David Alan Grier, Leslie Jordan, and Martin Mull had been cast in the pilot's lead roles.
 On November 9, 2018, it was announced that Lesley Ann Warren would make a guest appearance in an episode entitled "Charlie's Angel".
 The episode was notably set to serve as a reunion for Mull and Warren who had previously starred together in the 1985 film Clue.

 Opening

 For the opening of the show, a video of Michael and Carol Garland of Bedford, Texas is used.

+Filming

+The Cool Kids was filmed at 20th Century Studios in Century City, California, but it is set in Phoenix, Arizona.

 Release

 Marketing

 On May 14, 2018, Fox released the first trailer for the series.

 Premiere

 On September 13, 2018, the series took part in the 12th Annual PaleyFest Fall Television Previews which featured a preview screening of the series and a conversation with cast members including David Alan Grier, Martin Mull, Vicki Lawrence, and Leslie Jordan.